dfo-mpo/openAI-Chatbot/src/FRONTEND.md

 The tool originates from a pilot project to help reduce the manual workload currently born by subject matter experts (SMEs) for the DFO Science Branch's Sclerochronology Lab (Fish Ageing Lab).
 During this pilot, a YOLOv9 model was developed that achieved high accuracy in detecting scale features (clipping, center points, and fragments).
 The tool also provides transparent explanations by identifying and displaying winter ring patterns corresponding to age determination. <br>

+The git repo for this tool's API serivce can be found [here](https://github.com/dfo-mpo/scale-age).

 #### Fence Counting
 This tool uses computer vision to analyze each frame of river monitoring videos, detecting and classifying salmon as they pass through counting fences.
 The AI model helps automate species identification and improve accuracy in population tracking. <br>